absorensen/numbers_go_brrrr/m1_memory_hierarchies/s7_computational_graph_compilers.md

 So far so good.
 But what did the fused versions do?

-When calculating the linear operation, it kept the output in the threads register and applied the ReLU function once the data in register before storing it in the GPU's RAM and dispatching a new compute shader.
+When calculating the linear operation, it kept the output in the threads register and applied the ReLU function on the data in register before storing it in the GPU's RAM and dispatching a new compute shader.
 One of the suggested exercises is to optimize the linear shader.
 In any case that should involve tiling and shared memory.
 That would mean that the matrix multiplication would need the work group to act in coordination and load in tiles of the matrices into shared memory (L1 cache) and synchronize, in order for